 Wolves, Bears, and Webelos as well as their leaders may also stay in tent campsites consisting of at least six tents, accommodating at least 15 boys and two leaders.
 We will do everything we can to keep packs together; but in some cases two packs may share a campsite.
-Tents will be filled on a first-come-first-served basis.
+Tents will be filled on a first-come-first-served basis, with a limited number of tents available.
 Two adults of the same sex, or a married couple will stay in one of the six tents in the campsite.
 All other adults will stay in adult overflow.
 The only time an adult may share a tent with a youth in a "one on one" situation is if the adult is the parent of the youth.